Maycon1993/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 2. If multiple .msi files are available, select the file corresponding to your Surface model and deployed OS version.

 > [!IMPORTANT]
-> When Windows 10 reaches end of support (EOS) on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or provide technical support.
+> When Windows 10 reaches end of support on October 14, 2025, Microsoft will no longer release security updates, bug fixes, time zone updates, or provide technical support.
 To learn more, including transition options for organizations needing more time, see [Plan for Windows 10 End of Support with Windows 11, Windows 365, and ESU](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/plan-for-windows-10-eos-with-windows-11-windows-365-and-esu/ba-p/4000414).

 | Surface device                                                                                                                                        | Downloadable .msi                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |